 If it takes you six months to create a competency model, by the time you’re done, it’s out of date!
 The pace of change means we need to take a different approach—an agile approach.
 Here’s a process that works for me.
 Start with a four-hour workshop with high performers, during which you gather all the requisite information, including how they learned to do what is most important for success in their roles, and what tools support them today.
 Next, analyze that information and redistribute it quickly to participants for validation.
 Then, use what they provided to get to the next level of detail and validate that with participants.
 Now you’ve got your model.

-If you’re interested in learning about how to build your own competency models rapidly, including making it actionable and driving innovation at your organization, join us for the webcast How to Build a Competency Model in Record Time on Tuesday, April 25, at 12 p.m.
-ET.
+If you’re interested in learning about how to build your own competency models rapidly, including making it actionable and driving innovation at your organization, listen to the recording of this webcast How to Build a Competency Model in Record Time

-If you want to see how to run a competency model workshop (through a mock session with conference participants), join us in Atlanta at ATD 2017 on Tuesday, May 23, at 3 p.m.
-ET.
+If you want to see how to run a competency model workshop (through a mock session with conference participants), join us in San Diego at ATD 2018 to experience it yourself!